About Me

 Great works of art tell deeply human stories.
 I’m delighted to share these…

-So far The Shy Museumgoer has welcomed more than 21,000 visits from people in 134 countries.
+Since opening its digital doors, The Shy Museumgoer has welcomed more than 22,000 visits from people in 135 countries.
 Thanks for stopping by.
-To receive an email when I post new content, just click this button.
-(It’s free and it’s ad-free.)
+To receive an email whenever I post new content, just click this button.

 Photograph of classical statues and a relief sculpture.
 In the upper left corner are the words Best Art History Blogs on the Planet.